Mahesh-100/Calculator-using-React/README.md

 my first React project is a basic Calculator.
 I have used useReducer function which includes all actions such as
-1.add digits(means adding for an Operand)2.
+1.add digits(means adding digits for an Operand) 2.choosing operation
-2.choosing operation
 3.clear the current calculation
 4.deleting the last digit given in current operand